lmaldona/lmaldona.github.io/publications.md

 ## Work in progress

+1. Maldonado, L., Bargsted, M. and Kalergis, S. (2026).
+"Persisting Changes in Political Trust: Evidence with Panel Data".

-1. Sanchez, F. and Maldonado, L. (2025).
+2. Sanchez, F. and Maldonado, L. (2025).
 "Protests and Electoral Repercussions under Authoritarianism: The Case of Pinochet’s Chile"

-2. Maldonado, L., Castillo, J. C., Olivos, F., Iturra, J., and Atria, J. (2025) ”Does information about economic inequality affect opportunity beliefs?
+3. Maldonado, L., Castillo, J. C., Olivos, F., Iturra, J., and Atria, J. (2025) ”Does information about economic inequality affect opportunity beliefs?
 Results from survey experiments in contemporary Chile”.

 ## Other publications